patahili/RunningDocs/Benchmarking - Restructured.md

 - UL Procyon AI CV 2.0 and MLPerf Client (launching in Q4  ’24) are live windows to publish repeatable wins—our moment to reshape the narrative with data.

 ### What We Propose to Start with as P0

+**Benchmarks prove Windows beats Apple where it matters**

-1. **Procyon AI CV 2.0**: 5 vision models across Intel PTL, AMD GRG, QC CAS (~45 TOPS) targeting ≥5% NPU advantage over Apple M4
+1. **Procyon AI CV 2.0**: Enable WinML on 45 TOPS NPUs (Intel PTL, AMD GRG, QC CAS).
+Target ≥5% advantage over Apple M4 MacBook Air across 5 vision models to demonstrate silicon superiority and prove "Windows NPUs outperform Apple in real-world vision tasks."

-2. **MLPerf Client 1.5**: 2 language models via dual GPU+NPU paths - hero GPU device beats Apple M4, NPU demonstrates execution diversity
+2. **MLPerf Client 1.5**: Enable WinML for dual GPU+NPU execution paths across 2 language models.
+Hero GPU device beats Apple M4 while NPU path demonstrates execution diversity, proving "Windows enables AI workloads across diverse GPU and NPU silicon."

-3. **Dual Execution Strategy**: Native + WinML validation paths with AITK + Olive toolchain integration for reproducibility
+3. **WinML Consistency Target**: Achieve ≤5% performance gap between WinML and native execution across both benchmark suites (7 total models) to validate WinML as the unified abstraction layer with AITK + Olive toolchain integration for reproducibility.

 **Timeline**: Original target was Ignite 11/21, but execution is likely to slip by a few weeks given the challenges in resourcing the workstream and the long runway to go.
 The hope is to complete the enablement by end of calendar '25.